Graduates at Work: Teaching with Technology

 “I found in my study at Marlboro that I sought out additional opportunities to enhance my responsibilities at work.
-While I continued to teach middle school language arts and K-8 technologist, I sought a change in how technology is delivered at my school.
+While I continued to teach middle school language arts and K-8 technology, I sought a change in how technology is delivered at my school.
 I also found that my understanding of the ins-and-outs for how to make digital products ‘better’ grew.
 I became the go-to person within my building, and at times, supervisory union, for my opinion on a number of projects.
-I was specifically asked last year to lead the supervisory union’s technology team, but because of time constraints, I had to turn down the offer.
-This past spring, I was asked to be a contributor on my principal’s newly constructed leadership team.
 When I look further into my professional future, I see my duties ultimately changing into those of a position within a supervisory union, as a leader of technology or a policy driver in some form.
-My experiences with my Capstone project, and at Marlboro in general, will enable me to formulate a specific plan, use a variety of resources and contacts, and build a complex project for the betterment of the students and staff.
+My experiences with my Capstone project, and Marlboro in general, will enable me to formulate a specific plan, use a variety of resources and contacts, and build a complex project for the betterment of the students and staff.
 Having been exposed to what’s out there in the form of information, ideas, and institutions that develop creative ideas, I will be better equipped to modernize how technology is utilized within the schools themselves.”

 "I wanted an applied program that would help me in my job at a non-profit educational agency," said Suzanne, who is assistant director of professional development for digital programs at the Collaborative for Educational Services.
 "I wanted courses that included face-to-face time for me to connect with my cohort, but low-residency.
 My husband has an undergraduate degree from Marlboro College, so I know the high academic standards of Marlboro.
 What was surprising was how much the program pushed me out of my comfort zone and into a higher level of learning.
 Since graduating, I have applied what I learned from day one at Marlboro.
 I have made changes to our agency's online teaching and learning processes, based directly on what I have learned at Marlboro.
 I have been able to take projects that I am involved in at work, and bring them to fruition through the assignments I completed for Marlboro courses.
 My Marlboro experience presented me with new opportunities that will impact my future career plans.
 I have many paths available to me but, whichever one I choose, completing this program has made a change possible."